Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery Scenarios: Conclusion

 \subsection{Continuous vs Non-continuous Recovery Process}

-While the proposed methodology has its advantages, it may not always improve productivity in the manufacturing recovery process.
-In some instances, the proposed continuous process (right column in Fig.~\ref{fig:background}) can lead to lower productivity than the non-continuous process (middle column in Fig.~\ref{fig:background}) introduced in Section \ref{sec:intro}.
-To understand these situations, we compare completion times in the non-continuous process and our proposed continuous process, as illustrated in Fig.~\ref{fig:non-continuous}.
-We define $n_r = 3$ as the constant number of completed recovery processes, while $n_m$ and $n'_m$ represent the number of completed manufacturing processes, i.e., productivity, before executing $n_r$ recovery processes, in non-continuous and continuous recovery processes, respectively. $T_r$ and $T_m$ are the times required for recovery and manufacturing in the non-continuous process. $\Delta T_r$ and $\Delta T_m$ refer to the increases in time required for each recovery and manufacturing process in the continuous process, relative to the non-continuous process.
-Based on Fig.~\ref{fig:non-continuous}, we can derive conditions under which the continuous recovery performance outperforms the non-continuous one:
+Although the proposed methodology offers advantages, its application may not consistently enhance productivity in the manufacturing recovery process.
+Certain scenarios reveal that the proposed continuous process (depicted in the right column of Fig.~\ref{fig:background}) may result in lower productivity compared to the non-continuous process (depicted in the middle column of Fig.\ref{fig:background}), as introduced in Section \ref{sec:intro}.
+To elucidate these circumstances, we conduct a comparative analysis of completion times in the non-continuous process and our proposed continuous process, as illustrated in Fig.~\ref{fig:non-continuous}.
+In our analysis, we designate $n_r = 3$ as the constant number of completed recovery processes.
+Additionally, we employ $n_m$ and $n'_m$ to denote the number of completed manufacturing processes, signifying productivity, before executing $n_r$ recovery processes in non-continuous and continuous recovery processes, respectively.
+The times required for recovery and manufacturing in the non-continuous process are denoted as $T_r$ and $T_m$, respectively.
+Furthermore, $\Delta T_r$ and $\Delta T_m$ represent the increments in time required for each recovery and manufacturing process in the continuous process relative to the non-continuous process.
+With reference to Fig.~\ref{fig:non-continuous}, we can establish conditions under which the continuous recovery performance surpasses that of the non-continuous approach:

-This condition suggests that when the times required for recovery and manufacturing ($T_r$ and $T_m$) in a non-continuous process exceed the increased required times ($\Delta T_r$ and $\Delta T_m$) in a continuous process, the continuous recovery process may offer superior results.
-In other words, when recovery and manufacturing are not easily executed and the increase in task difficulty within our continuous process is relatively minor, the continuous recovery process would be better than the non-continuous one.
-Therefore, the practical application of our proposed methodology should involve checking whether this condition is met after determining the optimal priority function design.
+This condition implies that if the durations for recovery and manufacturing ($T_r$ and $T_m$) in a non-continuous process surpass the augmented durations ($\Delta T_r$ and $\Delta T_m$) in a continuous process, the continuous recovery approach might yield more favorable outcomes.
+Stated differently, when the execution of recovery and manufacturing tasks is challenging and the incremental task complexity within our continuous process remains modest, the continuous recovery method would outperform its non-continuous counterpart.
+Consequently, the implementation of our proposed methodology in practical scenarios necessitates an evaluation to ascertain whether this condition is satisfied after determining the optimal priority function design.